Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Experimental Setup and evaluation protocol

-\textbf{Spoken Language Understanding (SLU)} To evaluate the language understanding, we use the zero-shot metrics of lexical learning, sWUGGY, and syntax learning, sBLIMP, following \cite{lakhotia2021generative, algayres2023generative}.
-These metrics are originally from the Zerospeech Challenge \citep{nguyen2020zero}, for discriminating real words/phrases and fake ones.
-The tasks are solved zero-shot by choosing words/phrases with higher probability inferred by an LM and accuracy is reported.
+\textbf{Spoken Language Understanding} We use the zero-shot metrics of lexical learning, sWUGGY, and syntax learning, sBLIMP, following \cite{lakhotia2021generative, algayres2023generative}.
+These metrics are measured by accuracy of discriminating real words/phrases and fake ones using the probabilities inferred from uLM, respectively.

-\textbf{Categorical perception} For the models with frame-wise features, we use dynamic time warping to find an alignment that maximizes similarity.
-While some sample pairs are already aligned, we find that additional warping yields better scores.
-For models with syllabic features, we average across all speech (or norm thresholded) parts of the features as all samples are monosyllabic, yielding a single embedding per sample.
-We use cosine similarity to measure similarity between embeddings from samples, and evaluate DI as defined in \S \ref{DI}.